igregor/pokeapp/README.md

 - See the previous search results when navigating back to the search page from the pokemon details page

+## Known issues

+- optimized view for a long list of results - e.g. lazy loading or show more
+- error handling
+- real API

 ## Available Scripts

 In the project directory, you can run: